drteeth/elixir-es-cqrs/slides.md

 * Often an all-or-nothing proposition

 ???

+TODO: explain this better

+Our investment in our general purpose databases often leads us away from syncing

 # This is mostly about special use cases and how we often shoe-horn them into a SQL database rather than using a specialized tool.
 SQL has such a strong hold on our data that sharing it with another DB is untenable.